howardsolutions/realtime-exercise/REALTIME_NOTES.md

 - is really a way of saying "making a lot of requests".
 - there's no special technology here, just making an AJAX call on some interval.
+- this is the most basic, low level simpliest implementation of real time
+- you wrote an endpoint, call it a lot

+### First problem with the Chat app

+when user switch to another tab, for a really long time, the client application still pulling new request behind the scene.

+👉 If you want to not pause when unfocused, setTimeout is a good way.
+If you do want to pause, `requestAnimationFrame` will automatically pause when the window isn't in use.
+In general, when on the fence, I'd prefer the latter as a better implementation.